SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 well as information of research interests and the lower part, which is titled "Research" contains a list of RC media sets and expositions.

+Only expositions which are [shared](#share "documentation on sharing") or [published](#publication "documentation on publication") will be visible to others.
+Aditionaliy, you can (optionally) hide complete groupings of expositions through the small dot next to the grouping.

 Reviewers will also see the headers "Exposition Reviewing" or "Application Reviewing", containing links to the expositions they have been assigned to.